pylenin/purple-blue/content/posts/excel-with-python.md

 #### Step 1 - Find the max row and max column of the Excel sheet

-To find the max row and max column for any Excel sheet with Openpyxl, you can use the `sheet.max_row` and `sheet.max_column` attribute.
+As mentioned before, you can use the `sheet.max_row` and `sheet.max_column` attributes to find the max row and max column for any Excel sheet with Openpyxl.

 **Code**